WPI-CS3733-2024B/SmileApp---Tasks-/README_milestone3.md

 7. Open DataGrip and create a new PostgreSQL `Data Source` for the new `smile` database.
 Make sure to enter the username and password you created above and the database `smile`.
 Below image shows an example "Data Source connection configuration".

+At the bottom of the page, make sure that the "TestConnection" does not give an error.
+If you haven't installed the DataGrip driver for PostgreSQL connection before, go ahead and install it by clicking the link and test the connection.
   <kbd> <img src="README.d/datagrip.png" width="600" border="2"> </kbd>

  Once you connect to the data source for `smile`, browse through the tables of the `smile` database and make sure that all tables are created in the PostgreSQL database. `User` and `Post` data you entered in the application should be stored in the database.